- How is the shop different?

 - What is the contest schedule?

-- How do I vote in a Contest?
+- How do I vote in a contest?

-- Click on "Contests" in the Top navigation bar.
+- Click on "Contests" in the top navigation bar.
 If there is currently a contest open to voting, you'll find it in the carousel at the top of this page—it will say "Vote: Contest X".
 Click on this module and you'll be taken to a page that has the two finalists with a "Vote" button beneath each one.
 Other will see that you have voted but not for which recipe your vote was cast.

 - After someone wins a contest, is he or she eligible to enter/win another?

 - Yes, of course!
-You can enter as many contests as you like, and you're welcome to submit as many recipes as you lie.
+You can enter as many contests as you like, and you're welcome to submit as many recipes as you like.
 However, once one of your recipes wins a contest, you can't enter it into a future contest.
 (Nice try!)

 - How do you narrow down the submissions?